Travancore rebellion: Course

 On 18 December 1808, open rebellion broke out in Travancore and Cochin.
 At midnight, the Resident's house in Cochin was stormed, though Colonel Macaulay and Kunhikrishana Menon managed to escape.
 The British garrison in Cochin, under Lieutenant Colonel John Chalmers, found itself under attack by thousands of militia as well as the state forces of Travancore.
 Reinforcements. including the 1st Battalion 17th Regiment of Madras Native Infantry (1/17th MNI) were dispatched from Madras and arrived in Cochin in early January 1809.

-Hearing this, the Sikhs in Punjab under Maharaja Ranjit Singh sent 100 Sikh soldiers from the modernized Fauj-I-Khas (literally special regiment) to fight against the British in Travancore.
-During the same time in Punjab Akali Phula Singh burnt Capt.
-White's camps and made his soldiers symbolically eat grass as a form of surrender and they attacked and conquered Delhi to Aligarh a few years before in 1803.

 On 19 January 1809, a large force of rebels attacked the town of Cochin, which was being defended by six companies of 1/17th MNI and fifty men of the 12th Regiment of Foot under the command of Major W. H. Hewitt of 1/17th MNI.
 Major Hewitt and his men repulsed the attack after a gallant and skilful defence.
 In a dispatch to the Resident, Major Hewitt described the action: